SatoBear/SatoBear/README.md

 ---

-### 💎 JavaLuxe
+### 💎 JavaLuxe - Hotel Booking System

-A modern **frontend website design** created for JavaLuxe, focusing on the visual presentation and user interface of the website.
+A modern **frontend design** created for JavaLuxe, focusing on Hotel Booking System that can user book other rooms and have a realtime booking

 **Tech Stack:** `Java` <img src="https://skillicons.dev/icons?i=java" />